An experienced Tampa car accident attorney is standing by to help you.

 - Seek medical attention – You should visit an emergency room, urgent care center, or your doctor as soon as possible after the accident.
 Symptoms can worsen days or weeks after your accident.
 Prompt medical attention may make your recovery quicker and improve your prognosis.

-- Contact the police – If you’ve been involved in a car accident, you should call the police to investigate the accident, even if the other drivers insist on not getting the police involved.
+- Contact the police – If you’ve been involved in a car accident, you should call the police to investigate the accident.
+You should do this even if the other drivers insist on not involving the police.
 A police accident report may provide important information about who is responsible for the accident.

 - Collect insurance information and eyewitness contact information – You should exchange insurance information with other drivers involved in the accident.
 If they decline to give their insurance information, the police will collect it.
 If there were eyewitnesses to the crash who are still on the scene, try to get their contact information.